What Is Renewable Energy?

 Hydroelectric power is produced from streams, rivers, and waterfalls that flow downhill, their tremendous power turning large turbines that convert the flow to electricity.
 Industrialized nations have already developed most of the world's large hydroelectric resources, but small-scale technologies are being developed that will provide additional localized power in the future.

 Organic plant matter, known as biomass, can be burned, gasified, fermented, or otherwise processed to produce electricity, heat and biofuels for transportation.
-Biomass combined heat and power (CHP) facilities simultaneously produce both heat and electricity.
+Biomass combined heat and power (CHP) facilities simultaneously produce both heat and electricity (Click to view the Pew Trust’s CHP video: Turn Heat Into Power With Industrial Efficiency).
 Bioenergy is another term for energy that is produced from biomass for any of these purposes.

 Geothermal energy taps the Earth's internal heat in the form of steam for a variety of uses, including electric power production, and the heating and cooling of buildings.
 Some new systems are in development for harvesting even more power by injecting water back into underground heat sources to produce more steam.